cableguy99/docs/docs/general/faq.md

 This enables Tao to achieve:

 - Cheap transactions: approx. 1/100 of that of Ethereum
-- 2000 TPS to handle a robust d-app and token ecosystem; TPS will be dramatically higher once our sharding solution is enabled (20k-30k TPS)
+- 2,000 TPS to handle a robust d-app and token ecosystem; TPS will be dramatically higher once our sharding solution is enabled (20k-30k TPS)
-- 2 second block time for fast transactions
+- 2 second block times for fast transactions
-- EVM-compatibility allows for interoperability with Ethereum ecosystem.
+- EVM-compatibility allows for interoperability with the Ethereum ecosystem.

 **Our unique products**